asish012/csslp_preparation/Question Review/Remarks.md

 - **Bella-LaPadula Model**:
   Deals only with the confidentiality of classified material.
 It does not address integrity or availability.

+### U>
+The DCAA has the aim to monitor contractor costs and perform contractor audits.
+Answer: C is incorrect.
+The National Security Agency/Central Security Service (NSA/CSS) is a crypto-logic intelligence agency of the United States government.
+It is administered as part of the United States Department of Defense.
+NSA is responsible for the collection and analysis of foreign communications and foreign signals intelligence, which involves cryptanalysis.
+NSA is also responsible for protecting U.S. government communications and information systems from similar agencies elsewhere, which involves cryptography.
+NSA is a key component of the U.S.
+Intelligence Community, which is headed by the Director of National Intelligence.
+The Central Security Service is a co-located agency created to coordinate intelligence activities and cooperation between NSA and U.S. military cryptanalysis agencies.
+NSA's work is limited to communications intelligence.
+It does not perform field or human intelligence activities.
+Answer: B is incorrect.
+The National Institute of Standards and Technology (NIST), known between 1901 and 1988 as the National Bureau of Standards (NBS), is a measurement standards laboratory which is a non-regulatory agency of the United States Department of Commerce.
+The institute's official mission is to promote U.S. innovation and industrial competitiveness by advancing measurement science, standards, and technology in ways that enhance economic security and improve quality of life.

 tax 60
 insurance 30
 electricity + heating 100